SeisComP/seiscomp/doc/base/style-guide.rst

 ----------------------------------

-- **Code fragments:** Use the reST code-block syntax for code fragments, with flavor "c", "python", "sh" or "xml" as appropriate:
+- **Code fragments:** Use the reST code-block syntax for code fragments, with flavors like "c", "python", "sh", "bash", "properties´" or "xml" as appropriate:

   .. code-block:: rst